bmwh237/workflow-automation/weeding decision-making.md

 ```
 # of Copies (# in RS & Iroquois) | YTD - Previous YTD | Grand Total Circ | GR rating - # of ratongs
 ```
-Then after writing this information down, I will consult the EBSCO Fiction Core Collection to see if the title has an entry.
+After writing this information down, I will consult the EBSCO Fiction Core Collection to see if the title has an entry.
 If it does, then I'll write that to the side.
-If it doesn't that's usually a sign it can be weeded.
+If it doesn't that's usually a sign it can be weeded (but not always!).

 After running all this data through my brain, I make my determination w/r/t the item.
 I then highlight the item the color that corresponds with my decision.